Trofie: Etymology

-The origin of this pasta name is not certain.
+The origin of this pasta's name is not certain.
 Perhaps it comes from the Ligurian verb strufuggiâ, meaning 'to rub', as a reference to its method of preparation, which consists in "rubbing" or rolling a small piece of dough on the pastry board.
 Similarly, the root of Ligurian strofia might be Ancient Greek στρωφάω (stropháo, 'to twist, to spin'), or στρέφω, (strépho, 'to cause to rotate, to twist, to plait'), (Note: These verbs have been rather prolific in Italian language, as they have produced a number of nouns such as strofa (stanza), strofio (i.e. a classical woman's bustband or also a man's headband), apostrofo (lit. 'apostrophe'), catastrofe (lit. 'catastrophe'), etc.) referring to the same motion required to produce trofie.

 Description

 Trofie are shaped by rolling a small piece of dough on a flat surface to form a short, round length of pasta with tapered ends, then twisting it to form the final shape.
 It is around 2–3 cm long with a diameter of roughly 4 mm.

 In Ligurian cuisine, it is most typically served with a pesto sauce.